 In addition, we may incur substantial costs to comply with current or future environmental, health and safety laws and regulations.
 These current or future laws and regulations may impair our research, development or production efforts.
-Our failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions.
+Our failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions that could have a material adverse effect on our business, financial condition and results of operations.